I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Related Work

 \section{Related Work}

-\paragraph{Monocular Human-centric Capture.} Human motion capture from single RGB images and videos has achieved tremendous progress~\cite{keepitSMPL,Mehta2017,MonoPerfCap,HMR18,NBF:3DV:2018,pavlakos2018humanshape,tan2018indirect,Kolotouros_2019_CVPR,SPIN_ICCV2019,VIBE_CVPR2020,PHMR_ICCV2021,HUMOR_ICCV2021,PARE_ICCV2021,pymaf2021,li2021hybrik,zhang2023ikol,pymafx2023} since the parametric body model SMPL~\cite{SMPL2015,MANO:SIGGRAPHASIA:2017,SMPLX2019} was released.
-However, contextual human-object and human-scene interactions (HOIs/HSIs) reconstruction from monocular input is far more challenging.
-The pioneer work PHOSA~\cite{zhang2020phosa} proposes a purely optimization-based framework to estimate static human-object spatial arrangements relying on handcrafted contact heuristics, which is unscalable and error-prone to depth ambiguities.
-Benefited from emerging 3D interaction motions datasets~\cite{pigraphs2016,PROX:2019,PSI:2019,caoHMP2020,hassan_samp_2021,bhatnagar22behave,huang2022intercap,huang2022rich,wang2022humanise,fan2023arctic,jiang2023fullbody}, learning-and-optimization work~\cite{xie2022chore,ijcai2023p100} give promising results by modeling human-object relative distance field in data-driven manner and joint post-optimization.
-The state-of-the-art video-based method VisTracker~\cite{xie2023vistracker} further incorporates motion infilling techniques~\cite{yuan2022glamr} to enable space-time coherent tracking.
-However, these approaches still suffer from unacceptable runtime cost and unsatisfying accuracy under complex interaction scenarios.
+\paragraph{Monocular Human-centric Capture.} Since the release of the parametric body model SMPL~\cite{SMPL2015,MANO:SIGGRAPHASIA:2017,SMPLX2019}, there has been tremendous progress~\cite{keepitSMPL,Mehta2017,MonoPerfCap,HMR18,NBF:3DV:2018,pavlakos2018humanshape,tan2018indirect,Kolotouros_2019_CVPR,SPIN_ICCV2019,VIBE_CVPR2020,PHMR_ICCV2021,HUMOR_ICCV2021,PARE_ICCV2021,pymaf2021,li2021hybrik,zhang2023ikol,pymafx2023} in human motion capture from single RGB images and videos.
+However, reconstructing contextual human-object and human-scene interactions (HOI/HSI) from monocular input is far more challenging.
+The pioneer work PHOSA~\cite{zhang2020phosa} proposes a purely optimization-based framework to estimate static human-object spatial arrangements relying on handcrafted contact heuristics.
+This approach is unscalable and error-prone to depth ambiguities.
+Benefited from emerging 3D interaction motion datasets~\cite{pigraphs2016,PROX:2019,PSI:2019,caoHMP2020,hassan_samp_2021,bhatnagar22behave,huang2022intercap,huang2022rich,wang2022humanise,fan2023arctic,jiang2023fullbody}, learning-and-optimization work~\cite{xie2022chore,ijcai2023p100} has shown promising results by modeling human-object relative distance field in data-driven manner, followed by joint post-optimization.
+The state-of-the-art video-based method, VisTracker~\cite{xie2023vistracker}, further incorporates motion infilling techniques~\cite{yuan2022glamr} to enable space-time coherent tracking.
+However, these approaches still suffer from unacceptable runtime costs and unsatisfying accuracy under complex interaction scenarios.